Nite Lites returns to Michigan International Speedway on Nov. 28Share

 “Michigan International Speedway is the perfect venue to host the Nite Lites Christmas Light Show,” John Spink, Nite Lites ownersaid.
 “We are excited to transform the speedway into a Christmas Wonderland with more than 300 displays that guests can enjoy right from their vehicles.
 This has transformed into a can’t-miss event for people of all ages.”

 The holiday display will open for cars beginning Nov.
-22 at 5:30 p.m. and will remain open every day through Dec.
+28 at 5:30 p.m. and will remain open every day through Dec.
 31, from 5:30 – 9 p.m.
 Sunday through Thursday and 5:30 – 10 p.m. on Friday and Saturday.
 The cost is $25 per car.
 All veterans and active military personnel are admitted free Dec.
-5. The display will feature two lanes of traffic in 2018 as guests drive through six lighted tunnels, 15 mega trees and more than 10-miles of Christmas lights lining the five-mile route.
+4. The display will feature two lanes of traffic in 2019 as guests drive through seven lighted tunnels and more than 10-miles of Christmas lights lining the five-mile route.

 8.10.2020We cannot thank you enough for being a loyal fan and for the patience you have provided us over the last few months.